MiladSamani/MiladSamani/README.md

-I hold a bachelor degree in software engineering, I'm a graduated from shiraz university, I'm software developer.
-I have experience with frontend and backend development.
+I hold a bachelor degree in software engineering, I'm a graduated from shiraz university, I'm software developer, I have experience with frontend and backend development.
 I can summarize my life with the following code:

 ```golang